tldr-pages/tldr/pages/common/tesseract.md

 > OCR (Optical Character Recognition) engine.
 > More information: <https://github.com/tesseract-ocr/tesseract>.

-- Recognize text in an image and save it to `output.txt` (the '.txt' extension is added automatically):
+- Recognize text in an image and save it to `output.txt` (the `.txt` extension is added automatically):

 `tesseract {{image.png}} {{output}}`